apimentel97/tip-/README.md

 Submitted by: **Alejandro Pimentel**

-Time spent: **2** hours spent in total
+Time spent: **1** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
 * [ ] Settings page to change the default tip percentage.